How do we come from a press on the pellet stove thermostat button to cozy 80°F room temperature?

 The integral part of how a pellet stove works is the burn pot.
 Here is where the pellets – sawdust and waste wood compressed under high pressure – are burned.
 The process of burning pellets is part of the process that creates all the heat pellet stove produces.

 Pellets are delivered into the cast-iron burn pot, located in the combustion chamber, by the mechanical tray.
-As we’ve learned in the previous step, auger loads the tray that in turn delivers the pellets to the burn pot.
+As we’ve learned in the previous step, the auger loads the tray that in turn delivers the pellets to the burn pot.

 For every burning process, two things are needed: